Who Are We?

 Our weekend gatherings are special times together when our church family meet as one.
 We hear what God has to say to us in His Word, the Bible.
 It is always a time of encouragement and challenge.
 It leads to the praise and glad service of God.

-We also get to know each other as we speak to one another during the gathering or over coffee afterwards.
-We build friendships and help each other live lives that truly honour the One who died for us.
-We are simply a typical bunch of people who in many ways have nothing particularly ‘special’ about us.
+We also get to know and encourage each other over coffee.
+We build loving friendships and help each other live lives that truly honour the One who died for us.

 At times we rejoice and at times we hurt or are disappointed.
 We struggle with many of life’s difficult issues just like others around us.

-Why not come along and check out EV Church?
+Why not come along and check it out?

 Who is Jesus?